Cyprus finds another victim of suspected serial killer

-NICOSIA (Reuters) - Police in Cyprus found human remains on Sunday in an ongoing investigation into a suspected serial killer thought to have gone on a killing spree that claimed seven victims and went undetected for almost three years.
+NICOSIA (Reuters) - Police in Cyprus found human remains on Sunday in an ongoing investigation into a suspected serial killer thought to have gone on a killing spree that claimed seven female victims and went undetected for almost three years.

-Police say the suspect, a career officer in the Cypriot army, has confessed to killing five adult women and the six- and eight-year-old daughters of two of his victims.
+Police say the suspect, a career officer in the Cypriot army, has confessed to killing five women and the six- and eight-year-old daughters of two of his victims.
 He connected with the women on an online dating site.

-Three bodies have been found.
-On Sunday, a female body in a state of decomposition was found in a suitcase retrieved from a highly toxic lake close to an abandoned mine west of the capital Nicosia, police sources said.
+Four bodies have so far been found, after a female body in a state of decomposition was found on Sunday in a suitcase retrieved from a highly toxic lake close to an abandoned mine west of the capital Nicosia, police sources said.

-Witnesses saw the suspect being taken to the lake by police on Saturday.
+“After great and persistent effort and many difficulties a travel case was pulled from the lake, containing the body of a woman, and a block of cement,” said Neofytos Shailos, head of Nicosia Criminal Investigation Department.

 Tourists stumbled upon the first victim, discovered by chance in a disused mining shaft, two weeks ago.